cellabox/cellabox/README.md

 # Cellabox FW concept

 IMPORTANT: there is only one single FW build for all modules (the so called Cellaboxes).
-The FW initializes itself depending on the hardware identity (ID = [0...63].
+The FW initializes itself depending on the module identity (ID = [0...63].
-Which IO pins are used for the ID? - [here is the pinout](https://github.com/cellabox/cellabox/wiki/FW:-pinout-nRF52840).
+Which IO pins are used for the module ID? - [here is the pinout](https://github.com/cellabox/cellabox/wiki/FW:-pinout-nRF52840).

 # List of sensor modules